Deaf and Hearing Impaired

 Ohio School for the Deaf is an educational facility and resource center on deafness and provides comprehensive education for Ohio's deaf and hard-of-hearing students which encourages independence and life long learning.

-Center for Outreach Services at the Ohio School for the Deaf provides support, assistance and resources to educators, interpreters, parents and school districts who work with learners who are deaf and hard-of-hearing in Ohio's public schools.
+Ohio School for the Deaf Statewide Services provides support, assistance and resources to educators, interpreters, parents and school districts who work with learners who are deaf and hard-of-hearing in Ohio's public schools.

 Ohio Center for Deafblind Education (OCDBE) provides services in Ohio for individuals, birth through 21 years, with deafblindness, including free collaborative technical assistance to families, educational personnel and service providers through training and information dissemination.

 State Library of Ohio Outreach/Deafness Collection at the State Library of Ohio is collaboration with the Center for Outreach Services at the Ohio School for the Deaf.
 Materials related to deaf education, the Deaf Community, and interpreting are available for loan to professionals and families statewide.